bocadilloproject/aiodine/README.md

 ### Context providers

-Context providers were introduced to solve the problem of injecting values that are only defined within a given context (in the sense of asyncio contexts).
+Context providers were introduced to solve the problem of injecting values that are not defined at the time of defining the provider, but will be when entering some kind of _context_.

+This may be abstract, so let's consider an example before showing their usage.

 #### Example